Be a Guest Speaker or Panelist

 When Princeton students are exploring potential career paths, the most transformative experiences are often encounters with alumni who take time to share their insight and experiences.
 By volunteering to share your observations from the field, you provide invaluable advice and inspiration to those who may be following in your footsteps.

-As many professionals can attest to, career paths are very rarely linear!
-The IMAGINE Alumni Speaker Series is hosted by Career Services, and presents alumni with the opportunity to give a talk about their career paths and all of the unimagined twists and turns along the way.
+As many professionals can attest to, career paths are very rarely linear.
+The Career & Life Vision Guest Speaker Series is hosted by Career Services, and presents alumni with the opportunity to give a talk about their career paths and all of the unimagined twists and turns along the way.
 Held once or twice each semester, the program is open to the University community and the public.
 Recent speakers have included:

 - Maisha Walker ‘94, Founder and President of Message Medium